 If you’re new to VPNs, PureVPN has a fantastic guided onboarding process, which tells you everything you need to know to get connected.
 When installing the software on a Windows computer, there’s even a pre-ticked option to install a PureVPN Chrome extension, and it’s great to see that PureVPN supports Windows versions right back to Windows XP.

 Once the PureVPN software is installed, it does take a breath to load up, unlike other VPNs we’ve revied that start instantly.
 When it is open, simply tap the giant circle button in the middle of the screen to connect, then hit it again to disconnect.
-It takes about four seconds to connect to a server and, unlike other VPNs, you don’t usually have to wait extra time for your internet connection to catch up.
+It takes around two to four seconds to connect to a server and, unlike other VPNs, you don’t usually have to wait extra time for your internet connection to catch up.
 Because disconnection also feels close to instantaneous, it means real-time online services like music streaming weren’t interrupted during our tests.

 The PureVPN software shows the location you’re connected to, your current VPN IP address, as well as your upload and download speeds in relation to the online tasks you’re currently performing.
 If you were to just click connect, it’d find the best nearest server, but you can also click on the globe icon to find recommended servers, recent locations, and any favourites that you’ve manually starred.
 This screen also lets you browse locations by popularity or search for them.
 There’s also a handy support button for quick access to FAQs and live chat (it launches a browser), which is a nice in-app touch.

-PureVPN number of devices
+PureVPN supported devices

 - DD-WRT routers